GeoscienceAustralia/NSHA2018/jobs/README.md

 **Usage**

 The script uses a parameter file params.txt and is run as:

     run_oq_model.py -param_file params.txt

 Based on the parameters defined in `params.txt`, an output directory for the job will be created capturing timestamp, model name and user information.
 All relevant input files (`.xml` and `.ini`) are copied to the output directory to ensure provenance is captured.

 An NCI run script is created and the job submitted to the NCI queue.

 The user should edit `params.txt` to defined the NCI resources required and the location of the input data.
-Note that as currently written, it assumes you have a sandpit folder specified by your username under the folder `sandpit_path`.
+Note that as currently written, it assumes you have a sandpit folder specified by your username under the folder specified by the variable `<sandpit_path>`.

     ncpus = 256
     mem = 256GB